Privacy Policy

 The Right to Correct: You may access your account through the websites and mobile app and update your Personal Information.
 Users may make changes to some Personal Information through their online accounts.
 For Personal Information that cannot be changed via your account, you may contact us as set forth above to request the change or contact your employer if the change relates to covered Services.
 We will use commercially reasonable efforts to honor your requests within the limits defined by your employer program sponsor.

-The Right to Delete: You have the right to request that Further by HealthEquity delete your Personal Information, subject to certain limited exceptions.
+The Right to Delete: You have the right to request that HealthEquity delete your Personal Information, subject to certain limited exceptions.
 For example, we may retain an archived copy of your records consistent with applicable law, to continue to provide covered Services, or for other legitimate business purposes.
+When you exercise your deletion right, you may lose access to certain aspects of Services that require your Personal Information to function.

 We limit our use of Sensitive Personal Information to only the purposes necessary to perform covered Services, and for certain business and commercial purposes described above.